Framer vs. Webflow vs. Custom Code

 Think about this: what happens to your site in two years?

-7. Comparative table for quick decision-making
+7. Comparison table for quick decision-making

-Criterion | Framer | Webflow | Custom Code |
+Criteria | Framer | Webflow | Custom Code |

 Speed of creation | Lightning-fast (days) | Fast (weeks) | Slow (months) |